The gestational diabetes diet can be confusing when you're first starting out. Learn the "why" and "how" here.

 Carbs you drink enter your bloodstream more quickly than carbs that are eaten.

 When it comes to drinks for diabetics, options are few.
-Sodas and juices are on the foods to avoid list, and many other drinks use “hidden” sweeteners that affect your blood sugar.
+Sodas and juices are on the foods to avoid list, and many other drinks use "hidden"that affect your blood sugar.

-There are some drinks that use low glycemic sweeteners, but they vary by brand.
+There are some drinks that use, but they vary by brand.
 Generally, diet sodas use an alternative sweetener called aspartame that is unlikely to affect your glucose.
 Other than diet sodas, flavored water, teas, coffee, alternatively sweetened sodas and low sugar-protein added smoothies are all options, but most importantly, water!

 Hydration is super important in life, and more so in pregnancy.
 It's recommended that pregnant women drink 100 ounces of water a day (Real Food for Pregnancy).
 That's almost a gallon of water (128 ounces)!
 Suffice to say, if you're drinking the recommended amount of water, and eating 6 times a day, you probably have no room left for any other drink.

 You can flavor your water to switch it up a bit, but be careful when using flavoring powders.
-Check to see which sweetener is used and make sure it’s low glycemic.
+Check to see whichis used and make sure it's low glycemic.

 The Build Your Plate guide above can also be used when eating at a restaurant.
 The tricky part will be controlling portion sizes so guesstimations will have to do.